- Dennis Hourcade

 Ms. Orsi received her bachelor’s degree in music and voice from Modena’s Istituto Musicale Pareggiato Orazio Vecchi.
 Later, she received her master’s degree in voice at the Regia Accademia Filarmonica di Bologna.

-Ms. Orsi will perform Vocalise by S. Rachmaninoff, Pensa alla patria by G. Rossini, and I Dreamed a Dream by C-M. Schoenberg with the Gateway Festival Orchestra, 7:30 PM, Sunday July 11, at St Louis Music Park at Centene Community Ice Center
+Ms. Orsi performed Vocalise by S. Rachmaninoff, Pensa alla patria by G. Rossini, and I Dreamed a Dream by C-M. Schoenberg with the Gateway Festival Orchestra, 7:30 PM, Sunday July 11, at St Louis Music Park at Centene Community Ice Center

 Cathleen Woelbling-Paul, Oboe